ThoaShook/Coronavirus-Analysis/README.md

         - Use probability statistics and the 'group by' method to calculate the       number of confirmation cases, death rate, recovered rate, and active cases.
         - Create trending status using Matplotlib.pyplot
         ![](Image/TrendInChina.png)
+        - Keys Takeaway:
+            * Number of confirmed cases continues to grow sharply from 01/22/20 to the end for Feburary.It then starts level off the first week of March
+            * Number of Deaths are steadily increasing from 1/22/20 - 3/14/20.
+It continues increading even when the confirmed cases are stablized.
+It can be inferred that the previous confirmed cases were not be able to recovered.
+            * The recovery rate in the first 10 days is zero.But after that it increase sharply, and continue to grow.
+China did very well in fighting the virus
+            * Active cases went down sharply from 2/21 - 3/05/20.This is very easy to explain.
+Since the confirmed cases are stable, the recovery rate is increase sharply; therefore active cases drop dramatically.
+            * China did very good job in handling the pandemic.
+Since the first week of March, confirmed cases are stablized, recovered rate are shot up, active cases drop sharply.
+The other countries should learn the ways China handles the crisis.
+            * In China, since 03/05/20, Active Cases and Recovery Percentage is 22.82%, 73.32% respectively and Death Rate is 3.86%.